ukceh-rse/rsecon25-bof-ai/submission.md

 ### Post-conference

-A group of volunteers will develop the draft position statement and guidance document.
+A group of volunteers will finalise the draft position statement and guidance document, aiming for publication on Zenodo with 6 weeks of the conference.

-The final version (aim for end of September) will be shared with attendees prior to publication.
-Individuals may choose to (a) sign the document, (b) be credited as a contributor, or (c) not have their name anywhere on the document.
+Prior to publication, the final version will be shared with attendees, who may choose to sign and/or be credited for their contribution.

-The final document will then be published to Zenodo.

 ## Accessibility

 > Please comment on how you will ensure your content is accessible, which may include referring to relevant sections of the [conference’s accessibility guidance](https://rsecon25.society-rse.org/conference-policies/accessibility/).
 Also note other considerations such as the contrast of colours, the shape and size of graphics and fonts, e.t.c.

 - We will make sure any shared documents are accessible from one's device at the time that they are being referred to.
-- Can you customise Hackmd colours/size yourself?
-I think so - can at least do dark/light mode.
+- HackMD documents can be viewed in dark or light mode.

 ## Hybrid delivery